Engee documentation

 Details

-Systematic measurement errors in the gyroscope axes.
+Systematic measurement errors along the gyroscope axes.

 Default value